swang666-666/weather-trend-forecasting/README.md

 # Weather Trend Forecasting

 ## About This Project
-This project uses the Global Weather Repository dataset to look at weather patterns and forecast temperature trends over time.
+This project uses the Global Weather Repository dataset to explore weather patterns and forecast temperature trends over time.
 I used it as a way to practice a full data science workflow, including data cleaning, visualization, forecasting, and model evaluation.

-I wanted to keep the project practical and easy to follow.
-Instead of making it too complicated, I focused on understanding the dataset first, exploring the patterns in the data, building a reasonable model, and then explaining the results clearly.
+I wanted to keep the project simple and practical.
+Instead of making it too complicated, I focused on understanding the dataset first, exploring the data, building a reasonable model, and then explaining the results clearly.

 ## PM Accelerator Mission
 PM Accelerator’s mission is to break down financial barriers and achieve educational fairness.
 I included this project as a way to apply data science in a practical and accessible way.